 However, before adding it to the card I wanted to add just a little more detail.
 So I fixed some Tear & Tape Adhesive to the back of the sentiment at the scalloped end and removed the backing paper.
 Then I used it to attach some loops of gold cord from the Simply Elegant Trim pack.

 Once I was happy with the loops I fixed some Stampin’ Dimensionals to the back of the sentiment and added it to the card front.
 With that my birthday card was complete.

 Colour challenges are probably one of the easiest to take part in and I particularly loved this one.
 My fourth colour was the extra touches of gold that coordinated with the gorgeous paper.
 Thank you Paper Players team for inspiring my project today with PP558.

-BUNDLE BONUS – I bought the Seasonal Labels Dies with the Coordinating Christmas Season Stamp Set (not used today).
-Buying the two items together using a single “bundle” item number meant I saved 10% off the cost of buying the same two items separately.
+BUNDLE BONUS – I bought the Seasonal Labels Dies with the Coordinating Christmas Season Stamp Set (not used today) using a single “bundle” item number.
+This meant I saved 10% off the cost of buying the same two items separately.
 I’ve included a link to the bundle in case you want to explore that option.

 Tracy I love those papers too – so rich and luxurious.
 I love how your card showcases that lovely leafy pattern and the pop of pink from the sentiment tab ties in with your vertical border perfectly for a beautifully co-ordinated card.
 Thanks for sharing with us over at The Paper Players this week!

 Beautiful, Tracy!
 What a wonderful way to showcase this gorgeous paper and the challenge colors!
 I love how you incorporated the Polished Pink.
 Thank you so much for playing in my color challenge at The Paper Players this week!

 So stunning!!
 Very elegant and I love the bits of gold.
 Thanks for playing along with us at The Paper Players!

 Tracy Elsom says

 Thank you Laurie